singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 {% raw %}
 ### Welcome to netlify
-Punch is a nice static site generator from Sri Lanka (written by Mr. Lakshan Perera).
+Today we'll take a look at Punch, a static site generator that bills itself as *"a simple, intuitive web publishing framework that will delight both designers and developers"*.

-It's written in javascript with node.js and what immediately stands out is its user friendliness and good basic documentation to get you started, while it takes only a few minutes to set up.
-It's not too much different from other node.js based generators and uses Mustache for its templates, with content in JSON format, though Markdown and other possibilities exist.
+Punch is written in javascript with node.js and what immediately stands out is its user friendliness and good basic documentation to get you started, while it takes only a few minutes to set up.
+It's not too much different from other node.js based generators and uses Mustache as its template engine, with content in JSON format, though Markdown and other possibilities exist.

-The aim for Punch, as defined by Mr. Lakshan Perera, is to *"help anyone to build (and maintain) modern websites using only HTML, CSS and JavaScript"* and while it's largely inspired from Jekyll it is *NOT* a blog engine.
+The aim for Punch, as defined by Mr. Lakshan Perera, is to *"help anyone to build (and maintain) modern websites using only HTML, CSS and JavaScript"* and while it's largely inspired by Jekyll it is *NOT* a blog engine.

-Unlike most other static site generators, it's extremely fast and easy to change the navigation and generally speaking, it's fast and easy to get started with and comes with a boilerplate.
+Even without a boilerplate, Punch comes with a basic setup, so it's fast and easy to get started with and there are several good exampes [here](https://github.com/laktek/punch/wiki/Sites-using-Punch).

 ### Today's Guide
 In our guide today, we'll do a basic Punch site with a few plugins and once we're satisfied, we'll push our site to GitHub and deploy it on netlify.